Frank Sando: Senior career

 Leaving the army in 1951, he began working for the Reed Paper Group in Aylesford, Kent, where he met his future wife Sybil Page.
 After resigning from Maidstone Harriers, Sando joined the Paper Group's athletics club, juggling work, professional examinations, family commitments and his athletic career.
 It was at this time that he gained the nickname: the "Maidstone Mudlark".

-The following year, 1952, he finished fifth in the National Cross-Country Championships and ninth in the International Cross-Country Championships.
+The following year, 1952, he finished fifth in the English National Cross Country Championships and ninth in the International Cross-Country Championships.
 Over the next eight years Sando maintained a record of finishing in the top eight positions in the International Championships, as well as an extended period of captaincy of the British team over seven years.
 In 1952 he was called up to represent Great Britain at the Helsinki Olympic Games, in the 10,000 m.
 It was in this event that he famously lost a shoe early in the race but, continuing on with one bare foot, he still managed to finish in fifth position.
+Also in 1952, he finished third behind Gordon Pirie in the 6 miles event at the 1952 AAA Championships.
+He would finish runner-up in the AAAs every year from 1953 to 1956.